thibautbenjamin/catt/README.md

 Catt is an implementation of a type system checking coherences in [Grothendieck-Maltsiotis ω-categories](https://arxiv.org/abs/1009.2331).
 The underlying type theoretical translation is described by [Finster-Mimram](https://arxiv.org/abs/1706.02866).

 This is my personnal implementation of this theory.
 For a more complete implementation, which also accounts for different flavours of semi-strict ω-categories, check out [catt.io](https://github.com/ericfinster/catt.io).
-Older, and more experimental implementation that should be mentioned for the sake of completeness, but are now superseeded are [Samuel Mimram's OCaml version](https://github.com/smimram/catt), and [Eric Finster's Haskell version](https://github.com/ericfinster/catt).
+Other implementations that are now superseeded are [Samuel Mimram's OCaml version](https://github.com/smimram/catt), and [Eric Finster's Haskell version](https://github.com/ericfinster/catt).

 There is an [online version](https://thibautbenjamin.github.io/catt/) of this implementation.